Watchdog: White House broke US law over Ukraine aid | DW | 16.01.2020

 A watchdog has said the White House violated federal law by withholding aid intended for Ukraine.
 It comes as Ukraine announced an investigation into possible illegal surveillance of former US ambassador Yovanovitch.

-The US Government Accountability Office (GAO) on Thursday said the White House's Office of Management and Budget violated federal law when it withheld from Ukraine military aid.
+The US Government Accountability Office (GAO) on Thursday said the White House's Office of Management and Budget (OMB) violated federal law when it withheld Ukraine military aid.

 The federal watchdog's report is another blow for President Donald Trump, who was impeached last month and faces a Senate trial that could oust him from office.